philip-lambert/word-ladder/README.md

 Next I needed to a function that would return the shortest paths using BFS (see [BFSDictionaryParserTests.cs](WordLadder/Tests/DictionaryParser/BFSDictionaryParserTests.cs) and [BFSDictionaryParser.cs](WordLadder/Lib/DictionaryParser/BFSDictionaryParser.cs)).
 The parser has a base class ([BaseDictionaryParser.cs](WordLadder/Lib/DictionaryParser/BaseDictionaryParser.cs)) which validates the inputs and strips out any invalid words from the dictionary  (which reduces the example dictionary from **26880** entries to **2238**).
 If the requirement changed to words with 2 or more matching letters we could derive a SPFDictionaryParser class (plus another extension method) to cater for this.
 Any methods which use our parser could be supplied it as a BaseDictionaryParser, or as an [IDictionaryParser.cs](WordLadder/Lib/DictionaryParser/IDictionaryParser.cs) (which could be Moq'd for unit tests).

+Finally I need a function to load the supplied dictionary file.
+This can be done as simply as System.IO.File.ReadAllLines, but in aid of bonus points I made: -
+* [TextFileDictionaryLoader.cs](WordLadder/Lib/DictionaryFactory/TextFileDictionaryLoader.cs) - Loads from a text file
+* [ZipFileDictionaryLoader.cs](WordLadder/Lib/DictionaryFactory/ZipFileDictionaryLoader.cs) - Loads from a zip file
+* [DictionaryLoaderFactory.cs](WordLadder/Lib/DictionaryFactory/DictionaryLoaderFactory.cs) - Creates the appropriate dictionary loader based on the file extension

 ## Techniques
 I've added two extension methods on the string class: - IsValidWord and IsOneLetterDifferent.